-If you have a smartphone with a camera, you essentially have a mobile document scanner—one you can use to scan and submit invoices and other paperwork to companies you work with, including Advance Business Capital (ABC), the preferred freight factoring provider of DAT.
+If you have a smartphone with a camera, you essentially have a mobile document scanner—one you can use to scan and submit invoices and other paperwork to companies you work with, including Advance Business Capital (ABC), DAT's preferred freight factoring company.

 Whether you use a document scanning app on an Android, iPhone, or a Windows Mobile device, the process is nearly identical.
 Scanning apps work by using your phone’s camera to take a picture of your paperwork and the software converts the photo into a black-and-white document, enhancing it to make it as readable as possible.
 So if you want to expedite your factoring process, scan and send the invoice to your freight bill factoring company as soon as you can while you're out on the road.